oracle-livelabs/database/oci-adb-iam/introduction/introduction.md

 * Access and interact with your ADB using IAM credentials
 * Access and interact with your ADB using a token

+### Prerequisites

+In order to do this workshop, you need

+* An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

 ## Learn More

 * [Oracle Identity and Access Management](https://www.oracle.com/security/identity-management/)